openUC2/UC2-GIT/Readme.md

 ## List of available Setups

 Our goal is to make as many setups as possible available, so that people can play with it.
 Basically everything's possible, you just need to think in blocks!
+Please go to the [CAD](./CAD/Readme.md)-folder to have a glimpse of what'S possible

 * Light-sheet Microscope
 * In-Incubator Microscope with X/Y/Z-control and adaptive illumination